-1. Crunches – 2 sets of 15-20 repetitions
+1. Crunches or sit ups – 3 sets of 15-20 repetitions

 This is a great exercise that can be performed in the gym or at home.
 The only difference between the crunches and the sit ups is that you only lift your upper back instead the whole torso when doing crunches.

-2. Leg raises – 2 sets of 12-15 repetitions
+2. Leg raises – 3 sets of 12-15 repetitions

 The leg raise is really a unique exercise that works the whole abdominal area and specially the lower abs.
-Leg raises will give you improved flexibility and amazingly strong lower abs.
+Leg raises will improve your flexibility and give you amazingly strong lower abs.